 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This must be the bloodiest movie I've ever seen.
-According to IMDB the body count is 466 and most of those people died from bullets that exploded their heads or bombs that sent their limbs flying through the air and right into your face.
-It should come as no surprise to you that Sylvester Stallone does not believe in subtlety, or that all that violence is why people watch Rambo movies.
-I wanted to see Rambo as a snake wrangler.
+as of 2019, total five movies.
+This one has to be one of the bloodiest action movies ever made.
+According to IMDB the body count is 466 with an average of 2.59 killings per minute.
+Most of those people die from bullets that explode their heads or bombs that send their limbs flying through the air right into your face.
+All that violence is why most people watch Rambo movies, but I watched it to see Rambo as a snake wrangler.